Winter Re-KINect

 Volunteer Roles

-The deadline for this recruitment period is April 30, 2024 with interviews scheduled to take place online in May.
-Volunteer positions will start September 2024.
+The deadline for this recruitment period is April 30, 2025 with interviews scheduled to take place online in May.

 Work Study Roles

-Work study positions can not be officially offered until approved in the summer, but early application / interview will fast track hiring in the fall.
+Work study positions can not be officially offered until approved in the summer, but early application/interview will fast track hiring in the fall.

 Positions available: